-The meeting for this month will be held on Tuesday 22nd May.
-The speaker will be Warren Sparrow from Angel Flight Australia.
+The speaker at the May meeting was Warren Sparrow from Angel Flight Australia.
 This is a charity which coordinates non-emergency flights to assist country people to access specialist medical treatment that would otherwise be unavailable to them because of vast distance and high travel costs.
-Further information can be found on their website – please click here.
+Warren is a retired air traffic controller and a volunteer with Angel Flight as an “earth angel” – driving patients and families between airports and their appointment.
+Further information about Angel Flight can be found on their website – please click here.

 For comments or suggestions about speakers for regular meetings, contact Leonie here.